 The Board has adopted a Related-Person Transactions Policy and Procedures, which we refer to below as the Related-Person Policy.
 The current Related-Person Policy is posted on Sealed Air's website at https://ir.sealedair.com/corporate-governance/highlights.
 The Related-Person Policy provides for the review of all relationships and transactions in which Sealed Air and any of its executive officers, directors and five-percent stockholders or their immediate family members are participants to determine whether to approve or ratify such relationships or transactions, as well as whether such relationships or transactions might affect a director's independence or must be disclosed in our Proxy Statement.
 All such transactions or relationships are covered if the aggregate amount may exceed \$120,000 in a calendar year and the person involved has a direct or indirect interest other than solely as a director or a less than 10 percent beneficial ownership interest in another entity.
-The Related-Person Policy includes a list of certain types of pre-approved relationships and transactions.
-Determinations whether to approve or ratify any other relationship or transaction are based on the terms of the transaction, the importance of the relationship or transaction would present an improper conflict of interest for any director or executive officer of Sealed Air, among other factors.
+The Related-Person Policy includes a list of certain types of pre-approved relationships and transactions, the importance of the relationship or transaction to Sealed Air, whether the relationship or transaction could impair the independence of a non-employee director, and whether the relationship or transaction would present an improper conflict of interest for any director or executive officer of Sealed Air, among other factors.
 Information on relationships and transactions is requested in connection with annual questionnaires completed by each of our executive officers and directors.

 Under the Related-Person Policy, the Audit Committee has the responsibility to review and, if appropriate, approve or ratify all relationships and transactions covered under the Related-Person Policy, although the Board has delegated to the chair of the Audit Committee and to our CEO(s) the authority to approve or ratify specified transactions.
 In making determinations under the Related-Person Policy, the Audit Committee shall consult with the N&CG Committee as it deems appropriate.
 No director can participate in any discussion or approval of a relationship or transaction involving himself or herself (or one of his or her immediate family members).
 The Related-Person Policy provides that if material information about a previously reviewed transaction changes, our management must convey such information to the Audit Committee at its next meeting.
-In addition, if management becomes aware of a transaction that should have been reviewed under the Related-Person Policy, management must report the information to the Audit Committee promptly, and the Audit Committee will review the transaction in accordance with the Related-Party Policy and evaluate all options, including approving, ratifying, amending, terminating or rescinding such transaction.
+In addition, if management becomes aware of a transaction that should have been reviewed under the Related-Person Policy, management must report the information to the Audit Committee will review the transaction in accordance with the Related-Party Policy and evaluate all options, including approving, ratifying, amending, terminating or rescinding such transaction.